RobTillaart/MAX14661/README.md

 #### Must

 - improve documentation
+- get hardware for testing.

 #### Should

 - test behaviour.
-- implement error handling.
-  - use an internal mode to see which of the three interfaces is used consequently or not?
-  - redo void() => bool() so more detail or even int()?
-- TODO handle TODO's in code / documentation.

 #### Could

+- optimizations
-- optimize low level bit set/clr/get read/write 2 bytes at once.
+  - low level bit set/clear/get
+  - read/write 2 bytes at once.
-- write unit tests.
-- test I2C communication speed.
-  - 100-400 kHz and up.
-- measure performance.
-  - different modi
-- cache direct registers. (fast response).
+  - cache direct registers. (faster, but possible incorrect).
+  - only write register if changed.
-- **ShutDown()** SD pin. for low power datasheet p.15
+- **ShutDown()** SD pin.
+For low power datasheet p.15
   - document it.
-  - implement.
-- implement openChannel() with openA() openB()?
+  - implement it.
-  - less code :)
-  - less performance :(
-- **int MUXA()** to return writeRegister()?
-- need for a 32 channel interface?
-A = 0-15, B = 16-31?

 #### Wont

 - SPI interface.
-  - separate (derived ?) class
+  - separate (derived ?) class, upon request maybe
 - initial values parameter for begin()?
-  - depends on interface (PAIR MUX SHADOW) used, ambiguous.
+  - depends on interface (PAIR MUX SHADOW FULL) used, so ambiguous.
   - ==> user task.
+- use an internal mode to see which of the three interfaces is used consequently or not?  performance penalty
+    ==> user responsibility
+- write unit tests.
+  - needs full mock,
+- redo functions signature void() => bool() so more detail or even int()?
+  => affects performance.
+  => user can check lastError();

 ## Support